Skandesh24/Sustainability_Tracker/README.md

 # 🌱 Sustainability Tracker - Project Submission

 ## 📌 Project Overview
 Sustainability Tracker is a full-stack web application designed to track and manage sustainability actions.
-This project is submitted as part of the coursework/assignment.
+This project is submitted as part of the assignment.

 ---